 The following is a review of Baby Driver – Directed by Edgar Wright.

-Since we just celebrated Halloween, I thought I should do a list about horror films.
+Since we just celebrated Halloween, I thought I should do a list of horror films.
 I thought it’d be a good idea to name my top ten favorite horror films from the 21st century (so far).
-Now, I’m using a somewhat loose interpretation of horror.
-I do think both horror comedies and psychological thrillers should count.
-So, without further ado, let’s take a look at some of my favorite ‘new’ horror films.
-Continue reading “Top Ten ‘Horror’ Films of the 21st Century – So Far”→
+Now, I ended up using a somewhat loose interpretation of horror.
+You will also find both horror comedies and select thrillers on this list.
+So, without further ado, let’s take a look at some of my favorite ‘new’ horror films and the like.
+Continue reading “Top Ten ‘Horror/Thriller’ Films of the 21st Century – So Far (2016)”

 The following is a review of ‘Attack the Block’, a Joe Cornish film.